The contact process with fitness on random trees: Properties of the inhomogeneous contact process

-Let denote by $\mathscr{C}_{t_0}(v)$ the vertex set of the connected component of $v$ in the graph $G_{t_0}$.
-We will first show that if $t_0$ is small enough, then the component sizes in $G_{t_0}$ are finite.
-Then, we will make the connection to the contact process as follows: If we starting with only the root infected initially, then by the graphical construction and the fact that we are working on a tree, every vertex that has been infected by time $t_0$ in the contact process is contained in $\mathscr{C}_{t_0}(\rho)$.
+Let $\mathscr{C}_{t_0}(v)$ denote the vertex set of the connected component of $v$ in the graph $G_{t_0}$.
+We will first show that if $t_0$ is small enough, then the component sizes in $G_{t_0}$ are finite almost surely.
+Then, we will make the connection to the contact process as follows: If we are starting with only the root infected, then by the graphical construction and the fact that we are working on a tree, every vertex that has been infected by time $t_0$ in the contact process is contained in $\mathscr{C}_{t_0}(\rho)$.